modiqueps/.github/profile/README.md

 ## Contributing

-Contributions are currently limited to ModiquePS members.
+Contributions are currently limited to Modique Project Studios members.
 If you're interested in collaborating, reach out first rather than opening an unsolicited pull request.